wav/osgi-tooling/sbt-karaf/src/sbt-test/devenv/refresh-bundle/README.md

 - Undeploy the feature. `karafUndeployFeature`
 - Reset the karaf server when everything is falling to pieces. `karafResetServer`

+## What's included

+1 bundle with 2 "services", each print messages to the log, they are:

+- A Printer service that starts with the Bundle Activator and prints json objects.
+- A blueprint service that prints messages on an interval defined by a camel timer.

 ## User Experience

 When using the `karafUpdateBundle` task, you should see the **karaf shell** update like so: